 PPTP: Allows multiple machines on the LAN to connect to their corporate network using PPTP protocol.

 IPSEC (VPN): Allows multiple VPN clients to connect to their corporate network using IPSec.
 Some VPN clients support traversal of IPSec through NAT.
-This ALG may interfere with the operation of such VPN clients.
-If you are having trouble connecting with your corporate network, try turning this ALG off.
-Please check with the system administrator of your corporate network whether your VPN client supports NAT traversal.
+This Application-level Gateway (ALG) may interfere with the operation of